The Benefits of a Central AC Unit

 Condensate Drain Line

-If the line that drains condensation is clogged with algae, mold, snails, or bugs the line won’t flush out the water that’s collected by your evaporator unit during cooling.
-This can lead to a flooded basement, water damage in your home, as well as mold and mildew growth.
-The float switch near your indoor coil will shut off the system if it detects a blocked drain line.
+If the drain line for condensation is blocked by mold, algae, snails, or bugs, it can’t flush away the water that’s collected by your evaporator unit during cooling.
+This could result in flooding of your home, water damage and the development of mildew and mold.
+The float switch on your indoor coil will shut down the system if it detects a blocked drain line.